Shayek1/couch-to-coder-python-course/Week-2/session_2/ReadMe.md

 River Data Analysis Program:

 This Python script is to show the use of for loops to process a list of rivers and their lengths.
-The tasks they set are down below:

 Tasks: